The Robert A. Welch Fellows Travel Award

-The Robert A. Welch Fellowship is a competitive program for postdoctoral fellows applying to train in the National Cancer Institute's Division of Cancer Epidemiology and Genetics (DCEG).
-The fellowship supports mentored research in molecular epidemiology with special emphasis on the application of emerging genetic and genomic technology.
-The fellowship also includes support for annual travel to a scientific conference with a focus on genetic or genomic technology.
+The Robert A. Welch Travel Award was designed for postdoctoral fellows training in the National Cancer Institute's Division of Cancer Epidemiology and Genetics (DCEG).
+The Award provides up to $1,500 in financial support for a fellow to travel to attend a scientific conference with a focus on genetic or genomic technology.

 Former and Current Fellows